“People always accommodate the most difficult person in the room.”

 Cutting the Organization’s Losses

-At the beginning of the next summer, my client called again to talk about another staff retreat.
-Thinking about the prior year and the way the retreat had changed course as issues below the surface could no longer be tamped down, I asked some pointed questions to help my client reflect on the conversations we’d been having since the prior summer.
+My client called again at the beginning of the next summer to talk about another staff retreat.
+Thinking about the prior year and how the retreat had changed course as issues below the surface could no longer be tamped down, I asked some pointed questions to help my client reflect on the conversations we’d had since the prior summer.
 Was the team working together respectfully?
-Had the issues from the prior summer been resolved?
-Was my client, as the executive director, confident that the conflicts and concerns had been put to rest?
-Did she think we would be able to stay focused on planning for the organization or would the retreat again deteriorate?
+Had the issues from the preceding summer been resolved?
+As executive director, was my client confident the conflicts and concerns had been put to rest?
+Did she think we could stay focused on planning for the organization or would the retreat deteriorate again?

-I knew the answer to these questions were “no.” So did my client.
+I knew the answer to these questions was “no.” So did my client.
 Little had changed.
-In some ways the situation may have become worse because all the issues were out in the open.
+In some ways, the situation may have worsened because all the issues were out in the open.
 My client had focused a lot of energy on the difficult employee, and the other team members felt even more frustrated.

-And so, I suggested that it would not be a good use of time and money to have another staff retreat because the key issue was still unresolved.
+And so, I suggested that having another staff retreat would not be a good use of time and money because the key issue was still unresolved.
 It would not be worthwhile for the members of the team who “get it” to have to go through another day trying to plan when they knew that there hadn’t been substantial change from the year before.
-Moreover, I suggested that the time had come to stop trying to accommodate the difficult person and to shift focus to those who were doing well by the organization.
-From my perspective, time was running out before staff became tired of the difficult person getting all the attention.
+Moreover, I suggested that the time had come to stop trying to accommodate the difficult person and to shift focus to those who were doing well in the organization.
+From my perspective, time was running out before the staff became tired of the difficult person getting all the attention.
 It was time to cut the losses.

 Act Decisively for the Good of the Order